 Anything above zero will find its way toward your fulfillment.
 Don’t stay at that level, though, you deserve better.

 Some of the actions are actually non-action.
 Listening requires Non-Talking a.k.a. shutting up.
 Meditation has for primary principle not doing anything.
 But it takes Active Will to trigger the non doing, then one must give up that triggering action and let the non-doing happen.
 Like a glider plane has to unhook from its towplane to enjoy the ride but needs the towplane to get up there.

 Some Practices require a set time and place to be done while others should be embedded in your life and interaction with others.

 All the Practices below will engage and stimulate your Limbic system.

-For instance, Lying is a Neocortex function to bypass the natural honest attitude of the Limbic.
-So choosing not to lie (or BS) when given the opportunity would instead ignore your Neocortex and let your Limbic express itself.
+For instance, lying is a Neocortex function to bypass the natural honest attitude of the Limbic.
+So choosing not to lie or make stuff up when given the opportunity would instead bypass the schemes of your Neocortex and let your Limbic express itself.
 It is like a mini meditation session on the fly.

 Don’t you feel better when you tell the truth?